LauraRuis/multimodal_seq2seq_gSCAN/read_gscan/README.md

 [size 1, size 2, size 3, size 4, circle, square, red, green, yellow, blue, agent, east, south, west, north]

-In the first vector you can see the representation of the green square of size 4 in row 1 and column 1 (starting from 0) of the world.
+In the vector at the matrix of *"situation"* position (1, 1), you can see the representation of the green square of size 4 in row 1 and column 1 (starting from 0) of the world.
 Namely the following vector: `[0, 0, 0, 1, 0, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0]`.
+In this example above (the representation from `dataset.txt` as opposed to the one in `parsed_dataset.txt`) this vector can be found at the key *"placed_objects"*, *"3"*, *"vector"*: `0001010100`, which represents the first 10 dimensions of the other vector, and is the representation without the agent represented.